Japan moves step closer to scrapping trouble-prone Monju reactor

 The government decided Wednesday to rethink its policy on the plutonium-burning Monju fast-breeder reactor that has hardly operated over the past 20 years despite its intended key role in Japan's nuclear fuel recycling policy.

-"Regarding the Monju project, we will fundamentally review it by the end of the year, including (the option of) scrapping it," Chief Cabinet Secretary Yoshihide Suga said during a meeting of ministers concerned, referring to the costly and trouble-prone reactor in Fukui Prefecture.
+"Regarding the Monju project, we will fundamentally review it, including (the option of) scrapping the reactor," Chief Cabinet Secretary Yoshihide Suga said during a meeting of ministers concerned, adding that the fate of the costly and trouble-prone reactor in Fukui Prefecture will be decided by the end of the year.

-But the government is likely to remain committed to Japan's long-held policy of reprocessing uranium fuel burned in conventional reactors for reuse and to the development of fast-reactor technology.
+But the government remains committed to Japan's long-held policy of reprocessing uranium fuel burned in conventional reactors for reuse and to the development of fast-reactor technology, the top government spokesman said.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.